Skip to Main Content

 • results

-phillips, hunt, walker & hanna About The Case
+phillips, hunt & walker About The Case

 Our offices represented 128 victims of Dr. Howard S. Schneider, the Jacksonville pediatric dentist who was accused by his victims of dental malpractice, dental abuse and accused by the State of corresponding billing fraud.
 On May 24, 2016, there was a hearing in the State of Florida v.
 Howard S. Schneider, involving whether Schneider was competent to stand trial.
 On February 26, 2018, it seems apparent that Schneider’s competency was not something which was going to “get better.”
 His mental health is the same or worse.